aesthetic-suite/framework/packages/aesthetic-adapter-jss/README.md

 ### Configuration

-Furthermore, options to be passed to `jss.createStyleSheet` can be defined through the second argument of the constructor.
+Furthermore, options to be passed to `jss.createStyleSheet` can be defined through the 2nd argument of the constructor.

 ```javascript
 import Aesthetic from 'aesthetic';